 The Company's previous corporate office lease had a remaining term of approximately one year as of December 31, 2022.
 On February 28, 2023, the Company abandoned the previous corporate office premises.
 There is no new cash inflow generated or expected from the sale or sublease of property and leasehold improvements at the location.
-The Company recorded an impairment loss of \$0.2 million on the ROU operating lease assets and accrued liabilities of \$0.1 million in anticipation of expected CAM payments on the lease through December 31, 2023.
-The impairment loss and the accrued expenses are reflected as other expense in the condensed consolidated statements of operations for the three and six months ended June 30, 2023.
+The Company recorded an impairment loss of \$0.2 million on the right of use ("ROU") operating lease assets and accrued liabilities of \$0.1 million in anticipation of expected common area maintenance payments on the lease through December 31, 2023.
+The impairment loss and the accrued expenses are reflected as other expense in the condensed consolidated statements of operations for the three and nine months ended September 30, 2023.

 On May 17, 2022, the Company signed a ten-year lease for the Company's new corporate headquarters.
 The lease commenced on December 15, 2022.
 The monthly payment is approximately \$0.1 million and is subject to stated annual escalations.
-The Company received 5 months of free rent.
+The Company received five months of free rent.